-Whilst both platforms are significantly larger than most others, Binance specialises in offering crypto to crypto exchanges, whereas BitMEX is best suited for investing in futures.
+Whilst both platforms are significantly larger than many others, Binance specialises in offering crypto to crypto exchanges, whereas BitMEX is best suited for investing in futures.
 In 2019, Binance introduced card payments, allowing users to exchange fiat currency into any of the 400+ digital currencies available.
-Both platforms are considered to be better suited to experienced cryptocurrency traders, and both offers charting tools.
+Both platforms are considered to be better tailored for experienced cryptocurrency traders, and both offers charting tools.
 BitMEX, however, offers additional trading tools, including up to 100x leverage.

-BitMEX provides up to 100x leverage for the future and perpetual contracts whereas Bittrex doesn’t support margin trading.
+BitMEX provides up to 100x leverage for future and perpetual contracts, whereas Bittrex doesn’t support margin trading.

 Bitfinex accepts fiat-based payments via bank transfer whereas BitMEX only supports Bitcoin deposits.
 Regarding the fees, Bitfinex charges a marginal fee when compared with BitMEX for market purchases.

 BitMEX offers advanced trading techniques for professional traders like margin trading, offering a superior solution when compared to most competitors.
 The platform also allows users to buy primary altcoins, but only if they intend to resell them eventually, since withdrawals are only done in BTC.
 BitMEX offers an attractive margin trading opportunity for those looking to step up their trading experience whilst understanding the risks involved.

 BaseFEX is a recently launched derivatives exchange with a promising future.
 Launched back in 2018, it offers a great user experience, minimal fees and good liquidity, but does it have what it takes to outrun BitMex?